18F/foia-recommendations/schemas.md

 This flow diagram illustrates how the metadata file is used for submission:

 <img width="800"
-     alt="Platform reads an agency metadata file to determine how to submit a FOIA request to the agency" src="img/request-submission-platform.png">
+     alt="Portal reads an agency metadata file to determine how to submit a FOIA request to the agency" src="img/request-submission-platform.png">